M-o-a-T/venusian/README.md

 This is of course impossible — but we're doing it anyway.

+**Warning**: The Venusian is not compatible with native ARMHF systems (Raspberry Pi < 3, or 3/4 installed with 32-bit runtime).

+**Warning**: After installing The Venusian, running or emulating non-Venus ARMHF binaries will no longer work.

 ## Rationale

 You might already have a Debian-based server in the same room as your Victron installation, and yet another computer that nibbles away at your battery isn't what you signed up for.

-You might want to run code on your Victron system that won't work with Python 8, or some other software that's not packaged for Victron's OpenEmbedded installation.
-(NB, Python 8 is end-of-life in mid-2024.)
+You might want to run code on your Victron system that requires Python
+> 3.12, or some other software that's not packaged for Victron's OpenEmbedded installation.

 You might need a kernel module that the Victron kernel doesn't support.

 You might want to re-use the backup solution you already have, instead of coding some custom solution for Venus.

-You might be interested in plugging a USB stick into your Venus installation for RAID-0.
+You might want to plug a USB stick into your Venus installation, for RAID.

-You might want to stop using the antiquated daemontools' supervisor and runtime system because they don't talk to dbus or anything, indiscriminately restart things which are broken or you don't need, and/or don't send their logs anywhere.
+You might want to stop using the antiquated daemontools' supervisor and runtime system because they don't talk to dbus, indiscriminately restart things which are broken or which you don't need, and/or don't send their logs anywhere.

+You might want to run more than one Venus installation on your server.

+You might want to use hardware that doesn't lend itself to auto-detection and don't want to fight the Venus system's autodiscovery.

 … or maybe you just don't particularly like OpenEmbedded.